 There have been a few topics that have taken some time to get on to this web site.
 Topics such as suicidal thoughts have to be addressed in therapy quite a lot.
-Physical contact and sexual relationships are yet another area and one that many people face up to in their everyday life.
+Physical contact and intimate relationships are yet another area and one that many people meet often in their everyday life.

 Well, I have faced up to suicidal thinking, so why not the complexities of physical relationships?!

-This illustration, below, may help you consider some practical safe experiments where you are concerned about what is the ‘right’ physical contact for you, and how do you go about working this out with other people.
+The illustration, below, may help you consider some practical safe experiments if you are concerned about what is the ‘right’ physical contact for you, A key question is how to communicate with other people to work it all out.

-The diagram highlights that there are many forms of physical contact.
+The diagram, below, highlights that there are many forms of physical contact.
 I have a chosen just a few to illustrate that point.

-There is a time dimension in my illustration and that element can be overlooked.
+There is a time dimension in my illustration as well.
+That element cannot be overlooked.
 Who says that physical contact has to be a fleeting thing or, indeed, go on for ages?

 I suspect there are many more choices available to couples and groups when it comes to agreeing on what is ‘acceptable’ physical contact, and how long is it right to stay with it.